 If you elect to file a personal injury lawsuit instead of pursuing an insurance settlement, you should be aware that your lawsuit is subject to the statute of limitations.
 The statute of limitations determines the length of time that a potential plaintiff has to file their case with a court of law.
 Note, however, that your filing deadline may be altered depending on the details of your unique case.
 That is why it is important to avoid making assumptions about the filing deadline for your case.

-In Florida, the filing deadline for a personal injury lawsuit is four years from the date of the accident.
-If a victim fails to file their case within four years of the accident, the court may deny the victim the opportunity to argue their case.
-This can be devastating for a victim that likely does not have other options to seek compensation after four years.
+In Florida, the filing deadline for a personal injury lawsuit is two years from the date of the accident.
+If a victim fails to file their case within two years of the accident, the court may deny the victim the opportunity to argue their case.
+This can be devastating for a victim that likely does not have other options to seek compensation after two years.

 There are a few benefits to filing your personal injury lawsuit as soon as possible.
 For example, an attorney will be more likely to take your case if the filing deadline is not quickly approaching.
 Additionally, if you need compensation for your injuries, waiting too long to file your case could affect your financial position.
 Finally, it will be easier to gather evidence for your case if you do not wait until the deadline to file.

 Contact Our Experienced Miami Car Accident Lawyer to Discuss Your Case

 If you or a family member need assistance filing a personal injury lawsuit, consult with an experienced attorney who sues insurance companies.
 Prosper Shaked Accident Injury Attorneys PA is committed to fighting for victims of car accidents that are injured due to the negligence of another driver.
 Our firm has worked on a variety of complex injury claims, and we are dedicated to providing you with the legal representation you deserve.
 To schedule a free consultation to discuss your legal options, contact Prosper Shaked at (305) 694-2676.
 You can also contact the firm online.